c0dejump/Peek-A-Who/README.md

  	- If date or age => Do a link between us
  	- ...
 - [ ] Report, he'll contain informations and picture found from networks (graph too ?)
+- [ ] Adding a feature to do the difference from french research and other
+- [ ] Adding middle name feature

 ### Image
 - [ ] OCR => for the images found